franciscotco/WooclapMovieCatalog/README.md

 > @method['GET']:
 * Take 1 query parameter `search`
-* Return the first 10 movie with the substring search in there original_title
+* Return the first 10 movies with the substring search in their original_title
 * Available on get request at __http://localhost:5000/api/movies?search=movie_name__